 This is where it’s OK to toot your own horn!
 If your business has a number of positive reviews, especially across multiple sites, shout it out on social media and your website.
 This is also a great way to overcome negative reviews.
 Encourage customers to leave reviews by including “Please Review Us On…” on your marketing materials.
 Address issues, so that behavior changes or look into policies that may need to change to be more consumer-friendly.
 Resist the temptation to create false positive reviews or to delete negative reviews as both of these affect your company’s integrity and will cause you to lose trust.
 Here’s more on asking for reviews.

 Taking care of customers on site and online will help you manage your reputation from the outset.
 Carefully monitor your brand’s response, take care of what you can, but remember, some things are outside of your control.
+Read the next post in this series now.

 Do you have any great review stories you’d like to share?
 Tell me about it in the comments!